How to Access Property Records in New Hampshire

 Before buying property in New Hampshire, perform due diligence and use property records to collect as much information as possible.
 Research historical records to look for any red flags.

-When you sell property, you must disclose to potential buyers about material defects, such as whether the house has ever used lead paint or had asbestos.
+When you sell property in New Hampshire, you must disclose to potential buyers about material defects, such as whether the house has ever used lead paint or had asbestos.

 If you take out a mortgage on the home, your lender will require that you pay for title insurance.
 This policy protects you and the lender from any legal claims that appear after the sale.
 Your attorney or title company will perform a thorough property title search to avoid any of these issues.